wyxfhb/jettl/README.md

 Note an excellent idea: https://www.youtube.com/watch?v=RJ7FHrzIu68&t=270s: 13:29
 For functionality of `Add Reference to Class Data` These can be in message methods.

-### Errors are built into jettl.
-For every actor being wrapped, there is an error cluster within their private data.
-The errors are abstracted away from you, but if there does exist an error you may handle it in the Handle.vi override.

 ### Queue jettl not enforced, but encouraged to use a double layer for the Queue jettl i.e. a single Queue jettl top layer and infinite Queue jettls in the second layer.